nickrod/world-city-database/README.md

 $ ./cities.sh
 ```
-Now like Ronco, 'set it and forget it' by using a cron job:
+Now like Ronco, 'set it and forget it' by using a cron job.
+In this example it will run every six months:

 `0 0 1 */6 * /usr/local/bin/cities.sh`